szczyglis-dev/py-gpt/docs/source/modes.rst

 Multimodality is currently unavailable, only text is supported.
 Vision support will be added in the future.

+**Loop / Evaluate Mode**

+You can run the agent in autonomous mode, in a loop, and with evaluation of the current output.
+When you enable the ``Loop / Evaluate`` checkbox, after the final response is given, the quality of the answer will be rated on a scale of ``1 to 10`` by another agent.
+If the response receives a score lower than the one expected (set using a slider at the bottom right corner of the screen), a prompt will be sent to the agent requesting improvements and enhancements to the response.

+Setting the expected score to ``0`` means that the response will be evaluated every time the agent produces a result, and it will always be prompted to self-improve its answer.
+This way, you can put the agent in an autonomous loop, where it will continue to operate until it succeeds.

+You can set the limit of steps in such a loop by going to ``Settings -> Agents and experts -> Llama-index agents -> Max evaluation steps``.
+The default value is ``3``, meaning the agent will only make three attempts to better its answer.
+If you set the limit to zero, there will be no limit, and the agent can operate in this mode indefinitely (watch out for tokens!).

+You can change the prompt used for evaluating the response in ``Settings -> Prompts -> Agent: evaluation prompt in loop``.
+Here, you can adjust it to suit your needs, for example, by defining more or less critical feedback for the responses received.

 Agent (legacy, autonomous)
 --------------------------